Basic Relations

 Extended Relations

-For convenience the library defines extended relations that are composed of several basic relations.
+For convenience, the library defines extended relations that combine multiple basic relations.

 relations-ext.svg